$45.00 members / $75.00 nonmembers 3.0 CE credits

 Purchase Already purchased?
 Sign in to take this course »

-The effects of cancer treatment are often more powerfully felt than the effects of cancer itself, but massage can be a powerful intervention and support.
+The effects of cancer treatment often impact patients more than the effects of cancer itself, but massage can be a powerful intervention and support.
 Skilled touch may help relieve symptoms and side effects as people navigate some of the strongest treatment in conventional medicine.

 Related: Cancer & Massage Therapy: Essential Contraindications Part I and Introduction to Pediatric Oncology

-List five questions to ask a client who is in radiation therapy.
+- Discover what information you need to know for a client who is in radiation therapy.

 About the author(s)